twigglits/who-aids-prop/markdowndoc/simpact_cyan.md

    This setting specifies the interval that is used to schedule the periodic logging events.
 When one event fires, the next one is scheduled.
 If this is set to a negative value, no further events will be scheduled.
+ - `periodiclogging.starttime` (-1):
+   If negative, the first event will take place after the first interval has passed.
+   If zero or positive, the first event will get executed at the corresponding time.
  - `periodiclogging.outfile.logperiodic` ('${SIMPACT_OUTPUT_PREFIX}periodiclog.csv'):
    This specifies the file to which the logging occurs.
 By default, the value of the [config variable or environment variable](#configfile) `SIMPACT_OUTPUT_PREFIX`